 Meanwhile, Christian is warned by several of his peers never to insult Cyrano’s nose on pain of death.
 As if he hadn’t figured that out yet.

-Christian snubs this advice and pokes fun at Cyrano’s nose.
+Christian snubs this advice and pokes fun of Cyrano’s nose.

 Cyrano, enraged, nevertheless remembers his promise to Roxane and tolerates Christian’s insults.